 - limited overtaking opportunities lead to poor journey time reliability and driver frustration

-- occasional convoys of heavy goods vehicles from the ferry ports and slow-moving agricultural vehicles contribute to periods of platooning and journey time unreliability, which is exacerbated with limited overtaking opportunities
+- occasional convoys of heavy goods vehicles from the ferry ports and slow moving agricultural vehicles make things worse

-- seasonal spikes in traffic volumes along the A40 especially during the summer months leads to slow moving traffic causing journey time unreliability, which is exacerbated with limited overtaking opportunities
+- spikes in traffic volume especially during the summer months leads to slow moving traffic

-- there are many side road junctions and direct accesses to properties and agricultural fields off the A40, which contributes to operational problems along the road
+- there are side road junctions and direct accesses to properties and agricultural fields which contribute to operational problems along the road

-- a mix of traffic types using the road, contributing to journey time unreliability and driver frustration, risky manoeuvres and collision incidents
+- a mix of traffic types using the road can cause drivers to make risky manoeuvres and collision incidents happen

-- a lack of strategic public transport connectivity in Pembrokeshire generally means there is a dependence on the private car for inter-urban connections.
+- a lack of public transport in this area means there is a dependence on cars to commute

 Publish preferred route: autumn 2019